Sahil58nayak/Employee_management/README.md

 # Employee_management
-SpringBoot Project  using JPA with Crud operation , Connect with Database SQL , also UI using JSP.
+ Java Project Crud operation using SpringBoot Data JPA and Database Oracle SQL , also UI using JSP.